Smart Factories: The Wave of the Future

 What Is Industry 4.0?

-As innovators continued to develop technology, and with the advent of the Internet of Things (IoT), big data, and machine-to-machine communication (M2M), we’re now seeing yet another industrial revolution take place.
+With the advent of the Internet of Things (IoT), big data, and machine-to-machine communication (M2M), we’re now seeing yet another industrial revolution take place.
+We are witnessing a merge of computer intelligence with automation in ways we’ve never seen before.

 Its goals are straightforward: